Understanding SCCM Incremental Collection , Evaluation and monitoring

 • Both (6): A combination of both Periodic and Continuous, with both incremental updates and a full update on a schedule.

-This blog post is primarily focused on Incremental update.
-Hence, we will discuss about collection incremental update, it’s pros and cons and how we can identify the collections where incremental update is enabled.
+This blog post is primarily focused on incremental updates.
+Hence, we will discuss collection incremental update, its pros and cons, and how we can identify the collections where incremental update is enabled.

 What is SCCM Incremental Collection Update

-An incremental updates allow you to add systems to a collection quickly without need of a full collection membership update.
-Configuration Manager monitors and updates resources objects in all collections that are configured for incremental updates.
+An incremental update allows you to quickly add systems to a collection without performing a full membership evaluation.
+Configuration Manager continuously monitors and updates resource objects in all collections that are configured for incremental updates.

 Given the potential impacts of incremental collections, it’s important to have a policy or procedure for creating the collections and assigning update schedules.
 Examples of policy considerations might be: